A microscopic derivation of Gibbs measures for the 1D focusing cubic nonlinear Schr\"{o}dinger equation: Introduction

 The result of \cite{FKSS20} was shown for continuous interaction potentials of positive type.
 In recent work \cite{FKSS22}, the same group of authors obtained the result with $w=\delta$ when $d=2$.
 Here, one takes a limit in which the range of the interaction potential varies appropriately.
 The limiting object corresponds to the \emph{(complex) Euclidean $\Phi^4_2$ theory}.
 The proof in \cite{FKSS22} is based on the combination quantitative analysis of the infinite-dimensional saddle point argument from \cite{FKSS20} and a Nelson-type estimate for a general nonlocal theory in two dimensions (analogous to \cite{Nelson})\,.

 Related results were proved for systems on the lattice \cite{Kno09,Salmhofer_2020,FKSS20_3}.
 We refer to \cite{FKSS20_2} for an expository summary of some of the aforementioned results.
 We emphasise that all of the results mentioned in this subsection are proved in the \emph{defocusing} (or \emph{thermodynamically stable}) regime.
+We also refer the interested reader to subsequent applications of the methods in this paper to the three-body setting \cite{Rout_Sohinger_2023}.